 - 1. No pain - 2.
 Onset of claudication (pain, discomfort, tiredness, cramping) - 3.
 Mild pain or discomfort - 4.
 Moderate pain or discomfort - 5.
-Severe pain or discomfort- could not walk any further. - Step # 4 Once you have reached a 3-4 on the pain scale, stop walking completely and stand until the discomfort goes away (should not take more than 2-3 minutes). - Step # 5 Once the discomfort is gone, restart the treadmill at 2.0 MPH.
+Severe pain or discomfort- could not walk any further. - Step # 4 Once you have reached a 3-4 on the pain scale, stop walking completely and stand until the discomfort goes away (should not take more than 2-3 minutes). - Step # 5 Once the discomfort is gone, restart the treadmill at 2.4 MPH.
 Do not force yourself to walk with severe pain. - Step # 6 Repeat this pattern of walking/resting/walking etc. for a total of 45 minutes.
 The 45 minutes includes stopping time.
-Try and do this 5 days a week. - Step # 7 Once you can walk more than 8 minutes without having to stop, increase the speed up to 2.2 MPH (or by 0.2 MPH if you started at a higher speed).
+Try and do this 5 days a week.